AidenBartlett/NCSUChess2025/README.md

 When we did this process with a different person, they ran into "Unable to enable Github Actions near Step 7".
 For some reason, their account was not able to enable Github Actions.
-Maybe try using a school email under github.ncsu.edu or a different Github account.
+You will have to use another github account (non NCSU).